-- 1. Compressed air shall not be used to blow debris or to clear dirt from any worker's clothes or skin. - 2.
+- 1. Compressed air will not be used to blow debris or to clear dirt from any worker's clothes or skin. - 2.
 Ensure that the air pressure has been turned off and the line pressure relieved before disconnecting the hose or changing tools. - 3.
 All hose connectors shall be the quick disconnect pressure release type with a "safety chain/cable". - 4.
 Wear personal protective equipment such as eye protection and face shields and ensure other workers in the area are made aware of or have restricted access to the hazard. - 5.
-Hoses shall be checked on a regular basis for cuts, bulges or other damage.
+Hoses are to be checked on a regular basis for cuts, bulges, or other damage.
 Ensure that defective hoses are repaired or replaced immediately. - 6.
 A proper pressure regulator and relief device shall be in the system to ensure that correct operating pressures are maintained. - 7.
-The correct air supply hoses shall be used for the tool/equipment being used. - 8.
-The equipment shall be properly maintained per the manufacturer's requirements. - 9.
+The correct air hoses to be used for the tool/equipment being used. - 8.
+The equipment must be properly maintained per the manufacturer's requirements. - 9.
 Follow manufacturer's general instructions and comply with legislated safety requirements.

-SAFE WORK PRACTICES Concrete Foundations
+Concrete Foundations